microsoft/vscode-wiki/Performance-Issues.md

 ![image](https://user-images.githubusercontent.com/172399/34978338-33e7bf98-fa9e-11e7-9c79-1138936c5c34.png)

-If you cannot reproduce the issue when the extensions are disabled, then can you narrow down the extension by selectively disabling extensions?
+If you cannot reproduce the issue when **all** extensions are disabled, then can you narrow down the extension by selectively disabling extensions?
 You can disable extensions in the Extensions Viewlet and restart/reload.

 ![image](https://user-images.githubusercontent.com/172399/31659646-243280d4-b335-11e7-9980-8666a32dba52.png)